q-posev/fit-and-plot/README.md

 - -f is the name of the folder with TSH results (not required for s10)
 - -t is the number of trajectories to analyze
 - -n is the total number of excited states in the propagation
-- -s in the initially excited state (its population will be exponentially fitted)
+- -s is the initially excited state (its population will be exponentially fitted)

 _**Note: You need to have a todolist file (with ID-s of trajectories) in the same directory as the script.
 This is particularly important for results from s10 cluster.**_